Assurance: Defeating Fear Daily, Bible Verses

 Fear interweaves and creates the original infection of most negative emotions and reactions.
 For assurance, defeating fear daily, I read over these passages three or four times each, out loud at least once, when I feel down.
 Before beginning, I pray, “Lord, I am discouraged and down.
 Lift me up in your time.
 Help me to be patient and wait for your timing.
 I confess these sins… Please help me and heal me.
 Show me whatever else I may need to confess.
-Help me to remember that death has been defeated by you and that I need have no fear of death.
+Help me to remember that you defeated death.
+Point out, bring to my attention, enable me to see areas of my life where this fear still resides and burn it away.
 Help these passages to strengthen and renew me in you.
 Amen.

 For assurance, defeating fear daily I need to pay attention to my inward condition.
 I need to attack anxiety, fear, and feelings of depression with these passages and with prayer as soon as I detect an inner disturbance.